 A Homemade Cinnamon Ginger Almond Butter that is rich in spices, aroma and sweetened with coconut sugar.
 This stuff is so delicious, contains no added oils and is incredible on toast!

 Two things today: My favorite way to make nut butter and a little insight to how and why I write my blog.
 Sorry, I know my posts are typically short, but this time I’m sharing a little bit about my blog.
 Feel free to just scroll to the recipe though!

 Cindy has been a follower of my blog basically since the beginning and has always shown me such great support, which means the world to me.
-She was one of my first blog followers to make one of my recipes and told me that even though she hadn't really ever baked, I inspired her too.
+She was one of my first blog followers to make one of my recipes and told me that even though she hadn’t really ever baked, I inspired her too.
 That just made my day!
 I am also a huge fan of her blog because of her very simple, creative recipes.
-While her blog isn't vegan, she definitely posts many vegan and vegetarian meals that are easily adaptable.
+While her blog isn’t vegan, she definitely posts many vegan and vegetarian meals that are easily adaptable.
 One thing that she loves to do so much is to cook for others, especially her friends.
-She is always getting together with her friends and having feasts together and then sharing all of the food and experiences on her blog.
-It's beautiful to see somebody so enthusiastic about cooking for others, which is why I relate to her so much.
+It’s beautiful to see somebody so enthusiastic about cooking for others, which is why I relate to her so much.
 You can follow her wonderful blog here.

 The process is basically answering some questions about your blog style and how you write or come up with what you share on your blog….

 Oh, gosh, many things.
 I’m currently working on about 24789724 recipes, haha.
 I have so many new recipes coming, that I’m about to bust at the seams.
 I currently am working also on my first Ebook!

 2. How does my work differ from others of its genre?